English

 Mathematics

 Our staff have a dedication to improvement and this is shown through collaboration and willingness to share ideas and activities to ensure that every child is given the best opportunity.
 It is a shared understanding of the West Australian Mathematics curriculum that we continue to see improvement in student performance.
-This is also achieved through partnerships, eg. CHOOSE Maths, to provide ongoing support to the school.

 Science